sphinxfndorg/protocol/README.md

 2. Testing: Write unit tests, integration tests, or perform manual testing to identify bugs.
 3. Security: Contribute to making Sphinx-Core more secure by reviewing code or proposing post-quantum cryptographic methods.
 4. Performance Optimization: Improve performance and scalability of the Sphinx-Core protocol.
-5. Feature Requests: If you have ideas for new features, open an issue or create a proposal in the **[GitHub Wiki](https://github.com/sphinx-core/sips/wiki).**
+5. Feature Requests: If you have ideas for new features, open an issue or create a proposal in the **https://github.com/sphinxorg/SIPS**
 ##  License

 This project is licensed under the MIT License - see the LICENSE file for details.